The French Line: Controversy

 On January 9, 1954, RKO announced it would withdraw the film in nine days, in the meantime submitting a new cut to the Breen Office in the hopes of getting certified.
 When the Office still refused to approve the film RKO decided to keep it in theaters, and the Catholic National Legion of Decency graded the film Class C or "Condemned" as a consequence.
-The film was banned in Chicago and Boston, and was only released in New York, Pennsylvania, Maryland, Kansas and Detroit after part of the offending dance number was edited out.
+The film was banned in Chicago and Boston, and was released in New York, Pennsylvania, Maryland, Kansas and Detroit only after part of the offending dance number was edited out.

 After the initial run Hughes re-released the edited version of the film flat (without the 3D process).
 Advertising changed the tagline to "THAT Picture!
 THAT Dance! -- you've heard so much about!"
 The publicity surrounding the film guaranteed a success for both versions.